Quarkyonic Neutron Stars as Candidates for the GW230529 Mass-Gap Object: Theoretical Frameworks

 The recently proposed quarkyonic model of L. McLerran and S. Reddy \cite{McLerran2019}, which is developed by T. Zhao and J. M. Lattimer \cite{PhysRevD.102.023021}, considering the $\beta-$equalibrium condition in the neutron star matter is quite successful to describe the masses of dense objects, like neutron stars etc. Further, this model extended to Dark Matter (DM) sector with an Effective Relativistic Mean Field (E-RMF) frame-work \cite{ERMF7,ERMF9, patt21, patt22} of hadronic medium in the periphery of the Quark core covered with the BPS equation of state \cite{BPS} on the crust of the neutron star.
 In this direction, the readers are also advised to see our recent study with the two-fluid approach on dark matter admixed quarkyonic stars \cite{patt25}.
 In this present work, we have used this model without taking DM into account in the medium of the NS matter.
 The IOPB-I \cite{IOPB} and G3 \cite{G3} parametrizations are used in the calculations.
 (We refer the readers to Refs. \cite{IOPB,G3,patt21,patt22,Dey2024} for E-RMF theory and the detailed procedure of the formalism to evaluate the EOS for the quarkyonic neutron star models.)
 In brief, the transition density from Quarkyonic to hadronic phase is taken as $n_t=0.3,0.4,0.5$ fm$^{-3}$ with the confinement scale $\Lambda_{cs}$ = 800 and 1400 MeV.
+The parameter $n_t$ characterizes the central density of the crossover region and does not represent a sharp phase boundary. \\

+The quarkyonic equations of state employed in this work are constructed within a smooth crossover framework, following the interpolated EOS prescription introduced by Masuda \emph{et al.}~\cite{Masuda2013} and subsequently implemented by Han \emph{et al.}~\cite{sophia_han_19}.
+This approach differs from a sharp hybrid (Maxwell or Gibbs) construction \cite{patra07a, patra07b} and instead describes a continuous transition between hadronic and quark (or quarkyonic-inspired) degrees of freedom.
+In this approach, the pressure is smoothly interpolated between hadronic and quarkyonic-inspired sectors using a continuous switching function characterized by a finite width parameter $\Gamma$, which controls the extent of the crossover region.
+This construction avoids unphysical discontinuities and ensures numerical stability, while preserving the essential high-density stiffening associated with quarkyonic dynamics.

+In this framework, the transition density $n_t$ represents a characteristic onset scale for quarkyonic degrees of freedom, while the crossover itself extends over a finite density interval controlled by a width parameter $\Gamma$.
+Consequently, the EOS is not required to coincide exactly with the purely nucleonic EOS up to a single sharp density threshold.